k21971/EvilHack/doc/evilhack-changelog.md

 - Adjust sound flag for various monsters
 - Fix: grammar when deflecting a thrown projectile whle wearing a shield or a pair of bracers
+- Evocation spell 'entangle' will not work against unsolid, whirly, or phasing monsters